jbrayton/app-store-review-feed/README.md

 * The feed name will be “App Store Reviews of [PRODUCT_NAME]”
 * The feeds will include the star rating in the body of each feed entry.

+The feeds also include a Google Translate link at the bottom of each entry in case the review is in a foreign language.

 ## Installation

 The script requires Ruby 2.3 or later and Bundler 1.11.2 or later.
 It is intended to run on a Linux or UNIX system that has a web server.
 To get started, do the following: